sc0ttj/component/README.md

   .addItems([ { name: "two" }, { name: "three" } ])
 ```

 Using the add-on [emitter](#using-the-emitter-module) module, components can listen for and react to these actions.
-This provides a very easy to share states between components, and for components to "talk to each other".
+This is an easy way to share states between components, and for components to "talk to each other".

 ### Using the "state history"